telefonicaid/fiware-orion/doc/manuals/user/update_action_types.md

 ## APPEND

-This action type is used to create new entities, create new attributes in existing entities or update already existing attributes.
-In the latest case, it is equal to UPDATE.
+This action type is used for creation of entities, creation of attributes in existing entities and for updating existing attributes in existing entities.
+In the latter case, it is equal to UPDATE.

-In the case of NGSIv2, it maps to `POST /v2/entities` (if the entity does not already exist) or `POST /v2/entities/<id>/attrs` (if the entity already exists).
+In NGSIv2 it maps to `POST /v2/entities` (if the entity does not already exist) or `POST /v2/entities/<id>/attrs` (if the entity already exists).

 ## APPEND_STRICT

-This action type is used to create new entities or creating new attributes in existing entities.
+This action type is used for creation of entities or attributes in existing entities.
-Attempting to use it to update already existing attributes (as APPEND allows) will result in error.
+Attempts to use it to update already existing attributes (as APPEND allows) will result in an error.

-In the case of NGSIv2, it maps to `POST /v2/entities` (if the entity does not already exist) or `POST /v2/entities/<id>/attrs?options=append` (if the entity already exists).
+In NGSIv2 it maps to `POST /v2/entities` (if the entity does not already exist) or `POST /v2/entities/<id>/attrs?options=append` (if the entity already exists).

 ## UPDATE

-This action type is used to update already existing attributes.
-Attempting to use it to create new entities or attributes (as APPEND or APPEND_STRICT allow) will result in error.
+This action type is used for modification of already existing attributes.
+Attempts to use it to create new entities or attributes (as APPEND or APPEND_STRICT allow) will result in an error.

-In the case of NGSIv2, it maps to `PATCH /v2/entities/<id>/attrs`.
+In NGSIv2 it maps to `PATCH /v2/entities/<id>/attrs`.

 ## DELETE

-This action type is used to removing attributes in existing entities (but without removing the entity itself) or to delete entities.
+This action type is used for removal of attributes in existing entities (but without removing the entity itself) or for deletion of entities.

-In the case of NGSIv2, it maps to `DELETE /v2/entities/<id>/attrs/<attrName>` on every attribute included in the entity or to `DELETE /v2/entities/<id>` if no attribute were included in the entity.
+In NGSIv2 it maps to `DELETE /v2/entities/<id>/attrs/<attrName>` on every attribute included in the entity or to `DELETE /v2/entities/<id>` if the entity has no attributes.

 ## REPLACE

-This action type replace attributes on existing entities, i.e. all the existing attributes are removes, then the ones included in the request are added.
+This action type is used for replacement of attributes in existing entities, i.e. all the existing attributes are removed and the ones included in the request are added.

-In the case of NGSIv2, it maps to `PATCH /v2/entities/<id>/attrs`.
+In NGSIv2 it maps to `PATCH /v2/entities/<id>/attrs`.

-## Example about creating and removing attributes in NGSIv1
+## Example about creation and removal of attributes in NGSIv1

-We have seen how to use updateContext with APPEND action type to [create new entities](walkthrough_apiv1.md#entity-creation).
+We have seen how to use updateContext with the APPEND action type to [create new entities](walkthrough_apiv1.md#entity-creation).
 In addition, APPEND can be used to add a new attribute after entity creation.
 Let's illustrate this with an example.

-We start creating a simple entity 'E1' with one attribute named 'A':
+We start by creating a simple entity 'E1' with one attribute named 'A':
 ```
 (curl localhost:1026/v1/updateContext -s -S --header 'Content-Type: application/json' \
     --header 'Accept: application/json' -d @- | python -mjson.tool) <<EOF